Skip to main content

 .url.extractWOParams()

-this.utils.url.extractWOParams(url)- the method takes a link and returns the same link trimmed before the parameters string.
-That is, it returns the URL before ?
+this.utils.url.extractWOParams(url)- the method takes a link and returns the same link truncated to the parameter string.
+That is, it returns the URL up to ?

 .removeHtml()

-this.utils.removeHtml(string) - the method takes a string and returns it cleared from html tags
+this.utils.removeHtml(string) - the method takes a string and returns it cleared of html tags

 .removeNoDigit()